 - other research costs, as deemed appropriate by the Trust.

 The following costs are not eligible:

-- the applicant’s (and co-investigator’s, if applicable) own time or that of dependants, or buy-out of their time;
+- the applicant’s (and co-investigator’s, if applicable) own salary costs or that of dependents, or buy-out of their time;

 - indirect overhead costs and bench/desk fees;

 - insurance cover.